Harika-k22/Spam-Classifier/README.md

-# 📩 Spam Classifier with Naive Bayes (Scikit-learn)
+Spam Classifier with Naive Bayes

 This project implements a classic machine learning model to classify SMS messages as spam*or ham (not spam) using the Kaggle SMS Spam Collection dataset.
 It uses TF-IDF vectorization to transform text data and a Multinomial Naive Bayes classifier to perform the classification.